-- SEC-1 [HIGH] All the CDNI interface shall support secure operation over unsecured IP connectivity (e.g. The Internet).
-This includes authentication, confidentiality, integrity protection as well as protection against spoofing and replay. - SEC-2 [HIGH] The CDNI solution shall provide sufficient protection against Denial of Service attacks.
-This includes protection against spoofed delivery requests sent by user agents directly to a Downstream CDN attempting to appear as if they had been redirected by a given Upstream CDN when they have not. - SEC-3 [MED] The CDNI solution should be able to ensure that for any given request redirected to a Downstream CDN, the chain of CDN Delegation (leading to that request being served by that CDN) can be established with non-repudiation. - SEC-4 [MED] The CDNI solution should be able to ensure that the Downstream CDN cannot spoof a transaction log attempting to appear as if it corresponds to a request redirected by a given Upstream CDN when that request has not been redirected by this Upstream CDN.
-This ensures non-repudiation by the Upstream CDN of transaction logs generated by the Downstream CDN for deliveries performed by the Downstream CDN on behalf of the Upstream CDN. - SEC-5 [LOW] The CDNI solution may provide a mechanism allowing an Upstream CDN that has credentials to acquire content from the CSP origin server (or another CDN), to allow establishment of credentials authorizing the Downstream CDN to acquire the content from the CSP origin server (or the other CDN) (e.g. In case the content cannot be acquired from the Upstream CDN).
+- SEC-1 {HIGH} All the CDNI interface shall support secure operation over unsecured IP connectivity (e.g. The Internet).
+This includes authentication, confidentiality, integrity protection as well as protection against spoofing and replay. - SEC-2 {HIGH} The CDNI solution shall provide sufficient protection against Denial of Service attacks.
+This includes protection against spoofed delivery requests sent by user agents directly to a Downstream CDN attempting to appear as if they had been redirected by a given Upstream CDN when they have not. - SEC-3 {MED} The CDNI solution should be able to ensure that for any given request redirected to a Downstream CDN, the chain of CDN Delegation (leading to that request being served by that CDN) can be established with non-repudiation. - SEC-4 {MED} The CDNI solution should be able to ensure non-repudiation by the Downstream CDN of transaction logs generated by the Downstream CDN and communicated to an Upstream CDN.
+This would ensure that the Downstream CDN cannot repudiate transmitted Log records, therefore discouraging the Downstream CDN from spoofing a transaction log (attempting to appear as if it corresponds to a request redirected by the Upstream CDN when that request has not been redirected by this Upstream CDN). - SEC-5 {LOW} The CDNI solution may provide a mechanism allowing an Upstream CDN that has credentials to acquire content from the CSP origin server (or another CDN), to allow establishment of credentials authorizing the Downstream CDN to acquire the content from the CSP origin server (or the other CDN) (e.g. In case the content cannot be acquired from the Upstream CDN).